kiizavu/Writeup-CTF/KQCTF2021/pwn/README.md

 We can find the canary value by using %[offset]$p (brute force offset) via the format string vulnerable.
-Additionally, the canary value ends in 00 and looks very random, unlike the libc and stack addresses that start with f7 and ff
+Additionally, the canary value ends in 00 and looks very random, unlike the libc and stack addresses that start with f7 and ff.

 ![image](https://user-images.githubusercontent.com/69805864/139624575-aa3a0467-84e8-47bd-924f-ed165f6de453.png)